Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Reporting the Attack to Officials

-Password cracking means recovering passwords from a computer or from data that a computer transmits.
-Password attacks are exploits, in which a hacker identifies your password or other sign-in credentials with various programs and password cracking tools like Aircrack, Cain and Abel, or John the Ripper.
+Password cracking means recovering passwords from a computer or data that a computer transmits.
+Password attacks are exploits in which a hacker identifies your password or other sign-in credentials with various programs and password-cracking tools like Aircrack, Cain and Abel, or John the Ripper.

-Faking voice data and video imitation aren’t future attack tools.
-They’re here, now.
-In 2019 hackers used AI and voice technology to impersonate a business owner.
-A company’s CEO was convinced enough of the owner’s identity to transfer $243,000 to a hacker.
+They are faking voice data, and video imitation isn’t a future attack tool.
+They were here in 2019.
+Hackers used AI and voice technology to impersonate a business owner.
+A company’s CEO was convinced of the owner’s identity to transfer $243,000 to a hacker.

 But security defenses are more robust, too.
-For example, passwords are now stored using a key derivation function (KDF).
-This method runs a password through a one-way encryption cipher, and a server stores the encrypted version of the password.
+For example, passwords are stored using a key derivation function (KDF).
+This method runs a password through a one-way encryption cipher, and a server keeps the encrypted version of the password.

-This scenario has been part of IT security reality for years and will continue for years.
+This scenario has been part of IT security for years and will continue.
 Here’s a list of the most common password attacks:

 You can summarize the causes of these attacks in a word: humans, often the weak link in the security chain.
 In password attacks, human nature expresses itself in several ways.